OpenMDAO/dymos/mkdocs/docs/command_line/command_line.md

 ```

 The only non-optional argument to a `dymos` command line invocation is the name of a script that
-creates an instance of a Dymos Problem, for example:
+creates an instance of a Dymos Problem.
+For example:

 === "brachistochrone_for_command_line.py"
 {{ inline_source('dymos.utils.test.brachistochrone_for_command_line',